 The Professional Post-Graduate Diploma in Teaching is a new qualification that combines theoretical study with practical experience.
 The PPGD will provide students with an integrated program of study made up of different courses.
 The PPGD is a 24 credit-hours- course for graduates who wish to be teachers.
 It enables holders to teach in any government and private school.
 The qualification is required for employment as a teacher in many regional countries.

 Learning Outcomes

 Graduates of the program are expected to be able to:

-Use methods and approaches to teach different subjects (Math, Science, English, Arabic, Social studies, Islamic studies and Information Technology).
+Employ a wide range of methods and approaches in teaching different subjects such as Mathematics, Sciences, English, Arabic, Social studies, Islamic studies, and Information Technology.